Prefab vs. Modular Building: What is the Difference?

 Prefab vs. Modular

 Knowing the differences, is one version significantly better than the other?
-It depends on the circumstances of the people living there.
-Each home will likely provide similar living experiences, but they benefit workers and the planet by being more manageable to create and less harmful to the atmosphere.
+It depends on the circumstances of the people living there — and on how the project is designed and executed.
+Each home can provide similar living experiences, but they may benefit workers and the planet by being more manageable to create and less harmful to the atmosphere when lifecycle thinking is built into decisions.

 About the Author